tabish-0/Data-Analysis-Dashboard/README.md

-# Data-Analysis-Dashboard
+# Sales Analysis Dashboard
+## Objective
-The Sales Analysis Dashboard in Power BI provides insights into sales performance across various vehicle types, regions, and customer segments.
-It visualizes profit margins, sales trends, and key KPIs using interactive charts and AI-powered analytics.
-This dashboard helps businesses make data-driven decisions efficiently. 🚀
+To analyze and visualize the sales performance of various vehicle types (bikes, cars, trains, ships, etc.) across different locations and customer segments.
+The dashboard provides insights into profit margins, sales trends, and key performance indicators (KPIs).